ProstoSych/TPP_visualise/README.md

 # Step 5: Adjust Parameters After Loading Data
 After loading experimental data, you can continue adjusting the sliders to further refine the fit of the theoretical model.
 As you adjust the parameters, the R² values will update in real-time, allowing you to see how different parameter combinations improve or worsen the fit.

-# Step 6: Close the Application
-When you are done using the application, you can close it by clicking the "X" button in the window or using the appropriate shortcut for closing programs on your system.

 # Test Running
 You can use the experimental data files bpnt_test.csv and ttl12_test.csv as examples of the application's functionality.
 Download the data from the Releases page and use them to explore the application's features.